PokaNorbert/Geftab-GB_First-Version-Of-Token/README.md

 # Geftab [GB]-crypto project/cryptocurrency
 -for now, no links (from crypto trackers) referring to this token-

-Some lines need to be rewritten, so the entire update will be completed between February 17-27.

 Other links about this crypto project-Geftab:
 🟠Website: https://geftab.com
 (currently cannot be accessed)